wrale/wrale-charts/README.md

 4. Upon merge to main:
    - GitHub Actions will package the chart
    - Chart will be published to GitHub Pages
-   - Release will be created automatically
+   - GitHub Release will be created automatically
+   - Helm repository index will be updated

 ## Contributing
 See [CONTRIBUTING.md](CONTRIBUTING.md) for guidelines.